craigduffy-ca/assessment-platform-developer/README.md

 2. Refactoring of the Service and Repository objects to use the Command Query Responsibility Segregation pattern
 3. Add intelligent validation to the fields on the form.
 IE If a US State is provided, the Postal Code/ZIP field should validate that the value matches the expected ZIP code formats of ##### or #####-#### and vice versa
-4. Allow updating and deletion of customers in the customers drop down list
+4. Allow updating and deletion of customer data listed in the customers drop down list

 ### Requirements